oroinc/documentation/frontend/rtl-support.rst

 Enable RTL
 ----------

-The localization entity now has a check box **Enable RTL Mode**, which need to be selected.
+The localization entity now has a checkbox **Enable RTL Mode**, which need to be selected.

 .. image:: /img/frontend/rtl-support/localization-configuration.png
    :alt: Enabled RTL support for a Localization